 On completion of each sample period, Y[15:0] is captured for the next output value and IN is raised.
 Therefore, you would coordinate updating Y[15:0] with IN going high.

 Pseudo-random dithering does not require any kind of fixed period, as it randomly dithers the 8-bit DAC between adjacent levels, in order to achieve 16-bit DAC output, averaged over time.
 So, if you would like to be able to update the output value at any time and have it take immediate effect, set X[15:0] to one (IN will stay high).

+Y[15:0] values larger than $FF00 are invalid and will be clipped down to $FF00.